esdc-edsc/Welcome/README.md

 ### Recommendations

-These are some recommendations for diffrent' aspects of development that will help define how you build software.
+These are some recommendations for different aspects of development that will help define how you build software.

 - [DevOps SDLC](Recommendations/DevOps_SDLC.md)
 - [GCcode Recommendation](Recommendations/GCcode.md)

-## Groups & Ogranizations Refrence
+## Groups & Ogranizations Reference

 ### ESDC Ogranization Groups

-ESDC has a few other organization groups on diffrent platforms where teams can also store code.
+ESDC has a few other organization groups on different platforms where teams can also store code.

 * [GCCode](https://gccode.ssc-spc.gc.ca/iitb-dgiit) (internal)
 * [GitLab](https://gitlab.com/esdc-edsc)

 ### CoP & CoE Organizations

-ESDC Community of Practices and Community of Exelence groups that have an organization in GitHub.
+ESDC Community of Practices and Community of Excellence groups that have an organization in GitHub.

 * [Developer's Community of Practice](https://github.com/esdc-devcop)